 3. Health-economic savings

 4. The use of FlowOx™ improves the individual patient’s quality of life.
-But just as important, an improvement in the individual patient’s quality of life.

 What evidence is available for FlowOx™